Marchev-Science/Summer.School.2023/README.md

 ## Certification
-**Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day. <!--[See the cases here...](cases.md)-->
+**Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day.
+[See information about the cases here...](cases.md)-->

 **Certification**: Certificates issued by Faculty of Economics and Business Administration will be issued to those who successfully pass the Summer school in a special cerempny after the end of the Summer school.
 The requirements are:
 1) at least 70% active participation in the classes